Dr. Don Eden

 This award honors Professor Don Eden (San Francisco State University) who held his students, colleagues and himself to the highest standards of excellence in research.
 In 1998, Professor Eden received the CSUPERB Faculty Research Award and was a tireless participant in CSUPERB governance from that time until his death in 2000.
 Professor Eden's own research was in biophysics and physical biochemistry, therefore, nomination of students using these approaches is particularly encouraged.

-A prize of $750 will be made to support the education of the award recipient.
-The remainder (maximum up to a $1,000) will be available to reimburse awardee's expenses incurred traveling to a national or international scientific meeting to present the award-winning research.
+A scholarship of $750 will be made to support the education of the award recipient (see RFA for detailed information regarding the award).
+The remainder, up to a maximum of $1,000, will be available to reimburse awardee's expenses incurred traveling to a national or international scientific meeting to present the award-winning research.
 Travel must occur while individual is still an active student (not yet graduated).

 Application Submission Information

-See the 2015 Eden Award Request for Applications (RFA) as an example of the complete program announcement, review and eligibility criteria.
-The 2016 RFA will be released in Fall 2015.
+See the 2016 Eden Award Request for Applications (RFA) for the complete program announcement, review and eligibility criteria.
 Submit applications following the instructions and process on the Submission Information page.

 For information about this program, please contact CSUPERB at (619) 594-2822 or by email.